 Our Sustainable strategies embed sustainability factors into portfolio construction and use responsible investing analysis to refine and enhance the asset class universe.
 Strategies might follow a best-in-class policy which removes low-ESG-scoring companies, or adjust portfolios to target attainment of a specific ESG objectives such as a carbon footprint reduction.

 While the risks involved with investing in emerging markets can be higher, so are the yields on offer.
 This is particularly attractive in the current environment of very depressed yields.

-Our emerging markets team focuses on income generation, while attempting to mitigate risk, and aim for attractive returns.
-They're located throughout the world’s major markets and take a conviction-based, long-term investment approach.
+Our emerging markets team focuses on income generation, while attempting to mitigate risk, and aim for attractive returns through a conviction-based, long-term investment approach.

 Buy & maintain and solutions